Instructional Planning - Student Report

 State benchmarks are not currently available for Star Early Literacy, Star Early Literacy Spanish, Star Reading Spanish, and Star Math Spanish.

 - Once you are done choosing report options, select Update Report.

 - The report will generate and then open at the bottom of the page.

-You will see each student's name, grade, and the date and time of their most recent assignment (of the assignment type you have selected).
+You will see each student's name, grade, and the date and time of their most recent assessment (of the assessment type you have selected).

 Below this is a graph showing the student's Scaled Score from the most recent test, the student's projected Scaled Score, and the benchmark categories those scores fall into.

 You will see the scores (with additional information) repeated beneath the graph.
-If the assignment type is for reading, you will also see students' IRL and ZPD scores.
+If the assessment type is for reading, you will also see students' IRL and ZPD scores.